inexorgame-obsolete/entity-system-inactive/README.md

 * map models
 * ..

-Entities have a variety of purposes: some affect gameplay, others play a role in graphics or sound and so on.
-Please take a moment to realize that everything in the game is an entity.
+Please take a moment to realize that *everything* in the game is an entity.

-# Goals
+# What are the implementation metrics ?
 * fast
 * simple
 * flexible